-Here I have put together a list of my favourite books on architectural concepts and the design process.
+Here I have put together a list of my best books for architectural concepts and the design process.
 I hope that some of these books will be useful to you as you develop your designs and your architectural concept thinking.

 Best Books for Architectural Concepts and Design Process